 Inspect the rotor blades (22) for wear or damage and replace as required.
 Align the blades with the rotor slots and install the blades.
+Install the outboard blade spacer (24) on the rotor.

-With the body cover (24) removed, position the slide in full priming position (in contact with the bottom of the center plate).
+With the body cover (23) removed, position the slide in full priming position (in contact with the bottom of the center plate).
 To check rotor concentricity, rotate the shaft until the highest point on the rotor comes in contact with the slide.
 Move the center plate and slide until a .002 inch feeler gauge can be inserted between the rotor and slide at the point of contact.
 Secure the center plate in this position with two 7/16 - 20 UNF X 2 inch capscrews (not furnished) inserted through the bearing housing and into the tapped holes in center plate.

-The pressure regulating spring (21) must be removed during this procedure; otherwise, spring tension on the slide could "cock" the assembly and prevent accurate measurements.
+The pressure regulating spring (20) must be removed during this procedure; otherwise, spring tension on the slide could "cock" the assembly and prevent accurate measurements.

-Remove the feeler gauge and install one outboard center plate gasket (28).
+Remove the feeler gauge and install one outboard center plate gasket (29).